sage-code/maj/README.md

 ## Contribution

-We accept volunteer work.
-You do volunteering job for reputation.
-We have no sponsor for this project.

-1. To review grammar and text;
-2. To improve lexicon and examples;
-3. To translate Maj grammar in other languages;

-If you think Maj has a chanse to be of value in the future then you contribute and learn Maj.
-We use Google Doc services to host our documentation and GitHub as a backup.
-On working with these tools is a skill that you will comprehend better working on Maj project.
+If you think Maj has a chanse to be of value in the future then you can contribute and learn Maj.
+We use Google Docs to host our documentation in addition to GitHub.
+Working with these tools is a skill by itself.
+You can demonstrate some of your skills by working on Maj project.

 **Community:**

 We use Discord application to chat about Maj.
-After Maj is consolidated as a useful language we can use Maj for chat about computer programming and valuable projects.
-Now Maj is in the inception stage but in the future maybe we will have enaugh Maj speakers to have a conversation using Maj.
+After Maj Lexicon is consolidated we can use Maj for chat about computer programming and valuable other projects developped using Maj.
+Now Maj is in the inception stage but in the future maybe we will have enaugh Maj speakers to have a conversation.

 Join: [discord invitation](https://discord.gg/ZtusYjf)